iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 - `.dvc/updater.lock` - a lock file for `.dvc/updater`.

-- `.dvc/lock` - a lock file for the whole dvc project.
+- `.dvc/lock` - a lock file for the whole DVC project.

 ## Structure of cache directory

-There are two ways in which the data is stored in cache.
+There are two ways in which the data is stored in <abbr>cache</abbr>.
 It depends on if the actual data is stored in a file (eg. `data.csv`) or it is a directory of files.

 We evaluate a checksum, usually MD5, for the data file which is a 32 characters long string.
 The first two characters are assigned to name the directory inside